 Instructors are all qualified professionals in the Ski and Snowboard School with specialized training in adaptive coaching.

 We require advance reservations for all adaptive lessons.
-We strongly encourage you to make your reservations as early as possible to make certain that an appropriate coach and any necessary equipment are available.
+We strongly encourage you to make your reservations as early as possible to make certain that an appropriate coach and any necessary equipment is available.